 The ‘real’ APR is the interest rate you will actually have to pay - rather than just the advertised or representative rate.
 This is calculated by the lender, based on how ‘risky’ a borrower they think you might be.
 They make this decision based on a range of information including the following:

 - your current financial situation

 - any past dealings you’ve had with the lender

-The better your credit score and credit history looks, and the more stable you appear to a lender.
-This means it's more likely it is you’ll be viewed as ‘low risk’ and therefore accepted for credit for the lowest APR.
+The better your credit score and credit history looks, the more stable you appear to a lender.
+This means it's more likely you’ll be viewed as ‘low risk’ and therefore accepted for credit for the lowest APR.

-To try and solve this catch 22 for users, ClearScore have partnered with several credit providers who can show you your real APR before you apply.
+To try and solve this for users, ClearScore has partnered with several credit providers to show your real APR before you apply.
 This appears next to products listed on the ‘Offers’ section of your ClearScore with the label 'guaranteed rate'.

 We’re able to work with lenders to do this because we use ‘soft searches’ to match financial products to your credit profile.

-At the moment, not all of the lenders we partner with are able to show you your real APR.
+At the moment, not all of the lenders we partner with are able to show your real APR.
 So we tend to order your products to show ones with your real APR - or “guaranteed rate” – first, because what you see is what you’ll get.
 (Unless we think they’ll actually work out much more expensive for you overall, compared to a product with a lower, but only representative, rate).
-Products with a representative APR appear lower down your list.
-Most of these will still show your personal eligibility score - that is the likelihood you’ll be accepted - next to each offer.